wuqy052/wuqy052.github.io/content/project_learning/OL_ASD/index.md

 ## Computational Models of Observational Learning

 To capture participants’ strategies, we developed and compared several computational models:
-1. Imitation model: repeat the partner's most recent action (left or right slot machine)
+1. **Imitation model**: repeat the partner's most recent action (left or right slot machine)
-2. Emulation model: infers slot machine values through Bayesian learning based on the partner’s choice history
+2. **Emulation model**: infers slot machine values through Bayesian learning based on the partner’s choice history
-3. Fixed mixture model: combine imitation and emulation with a fixed probability
+3. **Fixed mixture model**: combine imitation and emulation with a fixed probability
-4. Dyanamic arbitration model: combine imitation and emulation with a changing probability, depending on the reliability of each strategy
+4. **Dyanamic arbitration model**: combine imitation and emulation with a changing probability, depending on the reliability of each strategy
-5. Non-learning model: inattentive or task-irrelevant behaviors
+5. **Non-learning model**: inattentive or task-irrelevant behaviors

 ![Computational models](ol_2.png "In the imitation model, action values are computed by the partner’s most recent action.
 In the emulation model, a player first updates the token value according to the partner’s choice, and then computes action values by combining token values and probabilities.
 The weight is a fixed parameter in the fixed mixture model and a changing variable in the dynamic arbitration model.
 Emulation bias represents a predisposition of emulation while flexibly updating the weight, trial by trial.")